North Geelong railway station: History

 After a rearrangement of the Ballarat line junction in 1907, the platform on the west side was removed, and all trains used the one platform.
 A further reorganisation in 1920 saw the second platform restored.

 In 1973, the former Victoria Street level crossing, which was at the down (southern) end of the station, was replaced by the Margaret Street overpass and a pedestrian underpass.
 In 1976, both platforms were extended by over 60 metres, and the platforms and platform facings were renewed in 1979.
 The main station building on Platform 1 was opened on 8 August 1990 and, in 2008, the smaller building on Platform 2 was replaced by a metal shelter.

 In January 2019, the North Geelong "C" signal box, one of the few remaining mechanical signal boxes in Victoria, was abolished, and a project was begun to automatically signal the lines it formerly controlled.

 Platforms and services

-North Geelong has two side platforms and is served by V/Line Geelong line and selected Warrnambool line trains.
+North Geelong has two side platforms and is served by V/Line Geelong line services, as well as selected Warrnambool line services.